rajoul/rajoul.github.io/day_tool/daily_commande.md

 install file manager in wordpress if you have admin access (it will contain the shell) nmap --interactive => !sh : root access.
 ```
+#### Stapler
+get in as john user and add a plugin (upload shell.php)
+=> https://10.0.4.32:13780/blogblog/wp-content/uploads: to see the upload file.